mhekkel/mrs/00-readme.txt

 See the changelog file for an overview of what has changed since version 5.

+Indexing Databanks

+As an example, we will index the source code for MRS. First go to the Admin pages and click the 'add' button in the Databanks tab page.
+Select the newly created databank (first of the list) and enter an ID (e.g. m6src) and check the Enabled checkbox.

+Then you enter the path to the source files.
+If the path you enter is a relative path, MRS will prepend it with the 'raw files' directory specified in the Main tab.
+If the path is absolute however, it will take this path directly.
+So we enter for Source files:

+/home/me/m6-6.0.0/*.{cpp,h,inl,c}

+Now if you tick the Recursive checkbox, MRS will include all files that have a name that ends with either .cpp, .h, .inl or .c found in any directory under /home/me/m6-6.0.0/.

+As parser use the generic parser.
+This parser simply indexes all text and assigns an incrementing number as ID to each document.
+It assumes each file is a document.

+Now go the Main tab and click the Restart button (to save the configuration file) and in a terminal type

+m6 build m6src

+Restart the server again to load the newly created databank and you'll see the m6src is now searchable.

 Building MRS

 You need gcc 4.6 and boost >= 1.48 to build MRS. Intel compilers are supported